 Without an understanding of the past it is very difficult to make sense of the present.

-By choosing to study AS/A-level History, students will find out so much more about this - sometimes bewildering - present world.
+By choosing to study A-level History, students will find out so much more about this - sometimes bewildering - present world.
 They will also attain a highly academic qualification that is recognised by universities and employers alike.
 The History Department has a large and flourishing Sixth Form entry.
-There are six highly experienced teaching staff who have helped students attain excellent results for many years.
+There are five highly experienced teaching staff who have helped students attain excellent results for many years.